frankhale/textworld/README.md

 ## Status

 Still in the process of being implemented.
 The current user interface is console based.

+There are two implementations, one in C# and the other in C++.
+The one being actively developed currently is the C++ implementation.

 ## Author(s)